Thesharing/court-spider/README.md

 \* Also you can install pre-compiled version for Windows referring to this page: [Redis Install | Runoob](http://www.runoob.com/redis/redis-install.html)

-*Linux or Bash on Ubuntu on Windows:*
+*For Linux, or Bash on Ubuntu on Windows:*

 ```Bash
 wget http://download.redis.io/releases/redis-4.0.11.tar.gz